John and Barbara Osterweis Principal Dancer

 Born in Yerevan, Armenia, Davit Karapetyan trained at the Armenian School of Ballet and Schweizerische Ballettberufsschule.
 After dancing with Zurich Ballet, he joined San Francisco Ballet as a principal dancer in 2005.

-His repertory also includes principal roles in Tomasson’s 7 for Eight, Chi-Lin, Chaconne for Piano and Two Dancers, and The Fifth Season; Balanchine’s “Diamonds,” Divertimento No. 15, The Four Temperaments, “Rubies,” Scotch Symphony, Stravinsky Violin Concerto, Symphony in C, Tchaikovsky Pas de Deux, and Theme and Variations; Caniparoli’s Ibsen’s House; Forsythe’s in the middle, somewhat elevated; Lifar’s Suite en Blanc; Martinez’s Delibes Suite; Morris’ A Garden; Nureyev’s Raymonda—Act III; Page’s Guide to Strange Places; Possokhov’s Reflections; Ratmansky’s Russian Seasons; Robbins’ Fancy Free, Other Dances, Opus 19/The Dreamer, and West Side Story Suite; and Tudor’s Jardin aux Lilas.
+His repertory also includes principal roles in Tomasson’s 7 for Eight, Chi-Lin, Chaconne for Piano and Two Dancers, The Fifth Season, and Trio; Balanchine’s Agon, Brahms-Schoenberg Quartet (4th movement), “Diamonds,” Divertimento No. 15, The Four Temperaments, “Rubies,” Scotch Symphony, Stravinsky Violin Concerto, Symphony in C, Tchaikovsky Pas de Deux, and Theme and Variations; Caniparoli’s Ibsen’s House; Forsythe’s in the middle, somewhat elevated; Gsovsky’s Grand Pas Classique; Lifar’s Suite en Blanc; Makarova’s (after Petipa) Kingdom of the Shades from La Bayadère (Solor); Martinez’s Delibes Suite; Morris’ A Garden; Nureyev’s Raymonda—Act III; Page’s Guide to Strange Places; Possokhov’s Reflections; Ratmansky’s From Foreign Lands, Russian Seasons, and Shostakovich Trilogy (Chamber Symphony); Robbins’ Fancy Free, Other Dances, Opus 19/The Dreamer, and West Side Story Suite; and Tudor’s Jardin aux Lilas.